awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJobSummary.md

 Required: No

  **OutputLocationType**   <a name="transcribe-Type-MedicalTranscriptionJobSummary-OutputLocationType"></a>
 Indicates the location of the transcription job's output\.
-The `CUSTOMER_BUCKET` is the S3 location provided in the `OutputBucketName` field when the
+This field must be the path of an S3 bucket; if you don't already have an S3 bucket, one is created based on the path you add\.
 Type: String
 Valid Values:` CUSTOMER_BUCKET | SERVICE_BUCKET`
 Required: No

  **Specialty**   <a name="transcribe-Type-MedicalTranscriptionJobSummary-Specialty"></a>
-The medical specialty of the transcription job\. `Primary care` is the only valid value\.
+The medical specialty of the transcription job\.
+Refer to [Transcribing a medical conversation](https://docs.aws.amazon.com/transcribe/latest/dg/transcribe-medical-conversation.html)for a list of supported specialties\.
 Type: String
 Valid Values:` PRIMARYCARE`
 Required: No